.png)

 1. Nurse Educator - Nursing educators play a pivotal role in shaping the next generation of healthcare professionals through teaching and mentorship.

-2. Nurse Researcher - Engaged in scientific inquiry, nurse researchers contribute to the advancement of medical knowledge and evidence-based practice.
+2. Nurse Researcher - Engaged in scientific inquiry, nurse researchers contribute to advancing medical knowledge and evidence-based practice.

-3. Nurse Administrator - Involved in the managerial aspects of healthcare, nurse administrators oversee operations and ensure efficient delivery of patient care.
+3. Nurse Administrator - Nurse administrators are involved in the managerial aspects of healthcare.
+They oversee operations and ensure the efficient delivery of patient care.

-4. Nurse Practitioner - Advanced practice nurses, such as nurse practitioners, provide comprehensive healthcare services, often with a focus on specific patient populations.
+4. Nurse Practitioner - Advanced practice nurses, such as nurse practitioners, provide comprehensive healthcare services, often focusing on specific patient populations.

 5. Nurse Informaticist - Specializing in healthcare technology, nurse informaticists manage and optimize the use of information technology in healthcare settings.

-6. Public Health Nurse - Public health nurses work to improve the health of communities through education, preventive care, and community outreach.
+6. Public Health Nurse - Public health nurses work to improve community health through education, preventive care, and community outreach.

 7. Nurse Anesthetist - Certified registered nurse anesthetists administer anesthesia and monitor patients during surgical procedures.